 To further protect pregnant patients during the pandemic, the Department of Obstetrics and Gynecology regularly screens all pregnant patients for COVID-19 symptoms.
 This measure was taken because of studies that show that an infection may have adverse effects on a pregnancy, such as higher risk of blood clots or placental pathologies.

-“At the beginning of the pandemic, any pregnant patient who tested positive for COVID-19, but didn’t need to be admitted to the hospital, was monitored in person at a separate clinic by a multispecialty team of designated providers, including Louise E. Wilkins-Haug, MD, PhD, of Maternal-Fetal Medicine, and Sigal Yawetz, MD, an infectious disease expert,” says Dr. Diouf.
+“At the beginning of the pandemic, any pregnant patient who tested positive for COVID-19, but didn’t need to be admitted to the hospital, was monitored in person at a separate clinic by a multispecialty team of designated providers, including Louise E. Wilkins-Haug, MD, PhD, division director of Maternal-Fetal Medicine and Reproductive Genetics, and Sigal Yawetz, MD, an infectious disease expert,” says Dr. Diouf.
 “This allowed us to continue safely monitoring COVID-positive pregnant patients without putting staff and other patients at risk of infection.”

 A surveillance program was also established to ensure that clinic nurses could check in with these patients by phone every other day.
 If a patient reported worsening symptoms, they were directed to visit the respiratory clinic, emergency department (ED) or OB triage.
 “COVID-positive pregnant patients are a higher-risk population because we’re not only thinking about the mom, but also the baby,” explains Dr. Diouf.
 Pregnant patients who met clearance guidelines were integrated back into the regular OB clinic.